Trading Christmas: Plot

 Over the course of the week Emily and Ray spend a lot of time together, revealing their past Christmas memories.
 In Washington, Charles struggles to finish his book, until Faith reads the draft, and makes suggestions.
 He is at first reluctant to take her advice, but eventually does, overcoming his writer's block to finish his novel.

 Meanwhile in Arizona, Jason notices how homesick Heather is, so he buys plane tickets to Boston so she can spend Christmas with her mother.
 After Heather arrives in Boston, Ray gives Emily a pair of earrings as a Christmas present, and since Emily is leaving in a couple of days, decides it would be best to not make things more difficult.

 On Christmas Day, Charles drives Faith to the bus station, only to stop the bus because he doesn't want her to spend Christmas on the bus.
 She is delighted and they kiss as the bus leaves without her.
 In Boston, Emily, Heather, and Jason arrive at Ray's apartment with a Christmas tree, and the four of them spend Christmas together.
 Emily learns that Ray finally sold his company, as he awaits the next chapter in his life.

 One year passes, and it is revealed that Ray and Emily are married, living in Washington.
 They are visited for Christmas by Faith and Charles, who are also married and expecting a child.
-The film ends with eveyone celebrating Christmas together.
+The film ends with everyone celebrating Christmas together.